kworkflow/kworkflow/documentation/content/installanduninstall.rst

 Package Dependencies
 --------------------
-You have to figure out the correct package name in your distro for the following dependencies:

-* libguestfs
-* Qemu
-* Bash >= 4.4
-* git
-* tar
-* python-docutils
-* rsync
+We currently support *arch* and *debian* for automatic dependencies installation.
+These are the current dependencies for *arch*:

+.. include:: ../dependencies/arch.dependencies
+   :literal:

+These are the current dependencies for *debian*:

+.. include:: ../dependencies/debian.dependencies
+   :literal:

-If you want to use the default alert system (for commands that may take longer to run), you also have to install:
+If you want to build the documentation as it is displayed on our website you also need this pip package:

-* paplay
-* notify-send or dunst

-For development, you will need:

-* dash
-* shunit2

-For getting the Sphinx Documentation:

-* Sphinx
+.. include:: ../dependencies/pip.dependencies
+   :literal:

 .. note::
-   Our base support is Ubuntu LTS.
-I.e., the dependency packages installed in your system should be at least as new as those present in Ubuntu LTS.
+   Our base support is Ubuntu LTS. i.e., the dependency packages installed in your system should be at least as new as those present in Ubuntu LTS.

 Recommendations